mc2tc/tallyNative/docs/progress/daily-summaries.md

 ## 2025-12-08

 ### Summary
 Added Point of Sale and Inventory Management screens with order management functionality, enhanced Home dashboard with comprehensive business health score visualization including KPI detail cards and motivational messaging, significantly improved Revenue Growth screen with detailed metrics, enhanced Transaction Detail screen with invoice marking capabilities, and added comprehensive API documentation for sales manual implementation and invoice payment workflows.
+Fixed TypeScript errors in InsightsScreen and MotivationalCard components, and added new Insights and Control Compliance screens.

 ### Commits